model-driven-devops/mdd/README.md

 ![MDD Branch Flow](exercises/mdd_branching.png?raw=true "MDD Branch Flow")

 This workflow allowed for a group of network engineers and network operators to collaborate on a change, test that change, get approvals, then push that change into the production network.
-MDD includes comprehensive testing including linting the configuration data for typos, validating the configuration data for anything that would violate organization norms or create vulnerabilities, and then testing the result of that change in a network before deployment:
+MDD includes comprehensive testing such as linting the configuration data for typos, validating the configuration data for anything that would violate organization norms or create vulnerabilities, and then testing the result of that change in a network before deployment:

 ![MDD CI Flow](exercises/mdd_ci_flow.png?raw=true "MDD CI Flow")